 There are exceptions to the requirement to have completed Certificate of Installation data entered into the HERS Provider data registry prior to selection of the dwelling unit to be tested in a group.
 Some HERS measures require multiple verifications during the construction process.
 A sample group is not required to be closed before HERS field verification and diagnostic testing can begin for the following measures.
-For these measures the HERS Rater is allowed to randomly select the dwelling unit to be field verified from those that are at the proper stage of construction to enable the first of the multiple verifications to be completed.
+For these measures the HERS Rater is allowed to randomly select the dwelling unit to be field verifications to be completed.